The King of Perfectly Seamless Tooth Restoration

-A dental crown is a customized cap placed over a damaged, stained, or misshapen tooth.
-It blends naturally with your other teeth and can last over 15 years.
-Crowns are also used for dental bridges, implants, and cosmetic modifications.
+A dental crown is a tailored cap designed to cover a tooth that is damaged, discoloured, or misshapen.
+It seamlessly matches your surrounding teeth and can last for more than 15 years.
+Crowns are also commonly used for dental bridges, implants, and cosmetic enhancements.

 What’s The Process Of Getting A Crown?